asvae/laravel-fixtures/README.md

 ```

 ## Examples
-[Take a look](src/Examples).
+Take a look at [several examples](src/Examples).
 For the case depicted, in production, to fully migrate data you will run
 ```
 php artisan fixture:run "\Asvae\LaravelFixtures\Examples\FixtureSet"
 ```
 In development, to refresh single table you will run solitary fixtures as these are much faster.

 ## Hints
-* You can copy class name in PHPStorm by placing cursor onto class name and pressing `Command + Shift + Alt + C`
+* You can copy namespaced class name in PHPStorm by placing cursor onto class name and pressing `Command + Shift + Alt + C`
 * If you want to add some functionality, feel free to just copy package in your project.
 Several classes won't hurt.
 * Spread a word or leave a star if what I did was helpful for you.